Lacey Green & Loosley Row

 See also 18th Century

-Although first phrased in 1832 this has always been the case, never more so than in 1066 when William seized everything.
+Although first phrased in 1832 - To The Victor Go The Spoils - has always been the case, never more so than in 1066 when William seized everything.
 He rewarded those who helped him with various Manors and land ownership was thereafter at their behest.

 (Legally all land still belongs to the Crown which, in practice, enables the Government to make compulsory purchases or, put another way, compensate you for its seizure.)